gabrieldausque/hermes/docs/markdown/HomeComposition.md

 ### Configuration of the registry

-First you need to be autorize as a reader of the Hermes project.
+First you need to be autorize as a reader of the Hermes Frameworks project.
 If you are not at least readers, please contact :

 [gabrieldausque.pro@gmail.com](mailto:gabrieldausque.pro@gmail.com)

-Then you will need to add the Hermes registry.
+Then you will need to add the Hermes Frameworks registry.
 A complete tutorial is available in *npm* section : [click here](https://gdausquepro.visualstudio.com/Hermes/_packaging?_a=connect&feed=hermes)

 ![](Images/npm-feed-connect-001.png)